drodriguezol/foundations-of-data-science-activities/README.md

 ### How to address it:
 - **Variable Selection**: Carefully choose a subset of predictor variables that are not highly correlated with each other.
 Techniques like forward selection or backward elimination can help.
 - **Advanced Techniques**: Consider methods like ridge regression, lasso regression, or principal component analysis (PCA), which can handle multicollinearity more effectively.

+# Model Reliability

+Underfitting occurs when a model fails to capture the underlying patterns in the data, often due to insufficient or irrelevant predictors, resulting in a low R-squared value.
+Overfitting, on the other hand, happens when a model performs well on training data but poorly on unseen data, indicating it has captured noise in addition to the signal.

+## Evaluating Model Performance

+Data scientists use holdout sampling, dividing data into training and test sets, to evaluate a model's performance on unseen data and identify overfitting.
+While R-squared, a goodness of fit measure, can be inflated by adding more predictors, adjusted R-squared provides a more reliable metric by penalizing the inclusion of insignificant variables.

+## Balancing Bias and Variance

+Underfitting reflects high bias, while overfitting indicates high variance.
+The bias-variance trade-off highlights the challenge of achieving both low bias and low variance, requiring careful consideration to minimize both underfitting and overfitting for optimal model performance.